-15In any case, school information is not present in the Census, only municipality.
-For the 2020 Census we focus on respondents' municipality of birth so that municipality cannot be endogenous to the treatment intensity indicator (all cohorts of interest in our analyses were born before the MTB-MLE policy).
-For the 2010 Census, municipality of birth is not recorded, but as this is prior to the MTB-MLE policy, concerns about endogenous selection do not arise.
+$^{16}$ In any case, school information is not present in the Census, only municipality.
+For the 2020 Census we focus on respondents' municipality of birth so that municipality cannot be endogenous

-school-level predictions to the municipality level, weighting each school-level prediction with its baseline primary enrollment share in the municipality.
-This generates a municipality-level treatment intensity which varies between 0 and 1 for the 1,627 municipalities in our sample, and is interpreted as the predicted share of students in the municipality who are exposed to the MTB-MLE policy (i.e., who are taught in Kindergarten to Grade 3 in a non-Tagalog mother tongue).
+We construct a municipality-level treatment intensity measure, $Treat_m$ , by exploiting the first stage regression predicting a school's treatment status using student linguistic composition pre policy.
+For all public primary schools, we estimate the probability of treatment using information on the baseline linguistic composition of the school and first stage coefficient estimates from Table 2.
+We then aggregate the school-level predictions to the municipality level, weighting each school-level prediction with its baseline primary enrollment share in the municipality.
+This generates a municipality-level treatment intensity which varies between 0 and 1 for the 1,633 municipalities in our sample, and is interpreted as the predicted share of students in the municipality who are exposed to the MTB-MLE policy (i.e., who are taught in Kindergarten to Grade 3 in a non-Tagalog mother tongue).
 We provide further details on construction of $Treat_m$ in Appendix Section A.1.5.
 Figure 4 displays the spatial variation in municipality-level treatment intensity across the Philippines.